VitalyBoldyrev/Bank-customer-churn/README.md

-Analysis of the bank's customer churn
+Analysis of the bank's customer churn.
+Final project at Yandex.Practicum

 Libraries that were used: